Youth Aid Panel

-An initial intake interview with a Juvenile Probation Officer for crimes graded as a misdemeanor or above will determine if the juvenile is eligible for the Youth Aid Panel.
-The interview process gathers information and completes an assessment that evaluates the juvenile’s crime, home behavior and school conduct.
-The youth must acknowledge responsibility for the offense to participate in the panel process.
+The juvenile is typically a first-time offender of a non-violent crime.
+The offense, or crime, must qualify at the discretion of a Magisterial District Judge or the Juvenile Probation Office.
+An initial interview with a Juvenile Probation Officer for crimes graded as a misdemeanor or above will determine the eligibility of the juvenile.
+The interview Process gathers information and completes an assessment that evaluates the juvenile’s crime, community behavior, home behavior and school conduct.
+The juvenile must acknowledge responsibility for the offense to participate in the panel process.

 If the juvenile is determined eligible, the juvenile will then come before a panel of trained volunteers from the community.
-Based on the actions of the youth, the panel, the offender and his or her parents work together to build a contract that calls for accountability to both the victim and the community, also repairs the damage done to the victim and meets the treatment needs of the juvenile.
+Based on the actions of the juvenile, the panel, the offender and his or her parents work together to build a contract that calls for accountability to both the victim and the community, also repairs the damage done to the victim and meets the treatment needs of the juvenile.

 Resolutions may include research on the crime committed with an essay explaining the impact, letter of apology to the victim and the offender’s parents, community service, restitution, an alcohol awareness class, a retail theft class, a drug and alcohol evaluation or participation in appropriate counseling services.
 Panelists are encouraged to be creative and tailor the resolution to the offense and the juvenile.